 On August 14, 1942, 1 Marlborough was acquired from the Charlotte Cushman Club by Charles R. Lynde.
 Janet French remained president of the club at the time of the sale.

-On September 15, 1942, 1 Marlborough was acquired from Charles Lynde by John S. Lennerton and Curtis Guild Metzler.
+On September 15, 1942, 1 Marlborough was acquired from Charles Lynde by John Sedley Lennerton and Curtis Guild Metzler.
 John Lennerton was treasurer and manager of Reliance Motor Transportation, Inc., in Cambridge and lived in Melrose.
 Curtis Metzler was a lawyer.
 He lived in Brookline, but moved to 1 Marlborough after they acquired it.

 John Lennerton and Curtis Metzler converted 1 Marlborough into the Marlborough Service Club, designed to provide reading rooms, libraries, and social facilities for Army and Navy officers, trainees, and their wives.
 On January 28, 1943, they transferred the property to the club.